-The Mathematical Society of Japan (MSJ) inaugurated the Takagi Lectures as prestigious research survey lectures.
-The Takagi Lectures are the first series of the MSJ-official lectures in mathematics to be honored with this respected Japanese mathematician's name [2].
+The Mathematical Society of Japan (MSJ) inaugurated the Takagi Lectures as prestigious research survey lectures by the finest contemporary mathematicians [2].
 The lectures are intended for a wide range of mathematicians, and are as a rule held twice a year.
 The first Takagi Lectures took place in November 2006 at RIMS, Kyoto.
-Since then Takagi Lectures have been delivered by the following distinguished mathematicians: Y. Benoist, S. Bloch, J.-P. Bourguignon, S. Brendle, A. Connes, É. Ghys, S. Gukov, M. Harris, M. Hopkins, U. Jannsen, C. Khare, C. Kenig, M. Khovanov, M. Kontsevich, P.-L. Lions, J. Makino, P. Malliavin, D. McDuff, J. McKernan, A. Naor, K.-H. Neeb, N.A.
+Since then Takagi Lectures have been delivered by the following distinguished mathematicians: S. Bloch, J.-P. Bourguignon, A. Connes, É. Ghys, S. Gukov, M. Harris, M. Hopkins, U. Jannsen, C. Khare, M. Khovanov, M. Kontsevich, P.-L. Lions, J. Makino, P. Malliavin, D. McDuff, J. McKernan, K.-H. Neeb, N.A.
 Nekrasov, H. Ooguri, S. Smale, O. Viro, D.-V. Voiculescu, C. Voisin, and M. Yor.

-The Takagi Lectures bear the name of the principal creator of Class Field Theory and the father of modern mathematical Professor Teiji Takagi (1875-1960).
+The Takagi Lectures bear the name of the founder of Class Field Theory, Professor Teiji Takagi (1875-1960).
 In Japan, he is also known as the founder of the Japanese School of modern mathematics [1,3].
-Internationally, he served as one of the first Fields Medal Committee Members in 1936 together with G.D.
-Birkhoff, É. Cartan, C. Carathéodory, and F. Severi.
+Internationally, he served as one of the first Fields Medal Committee Members in 1936 together with G. D. Birkhoff, É. Cartan, C. Carathéodory, and F. Severi.

-The eleventh Takagi Lectures are to be held in cooperation with the University of Tokyo on November 17-18, 2012 with the distinguished lecturers P.F.
-Baum, A. Lubotzky, and R. Seiringer.
+The ninth Takagi Lectures are to be held in cooperation with RIMS, Kyoto on June 4, 2011 with the distinguished lecturers S. Brendle and C.E.
+Kenig.

 The lecture notes of the Takagi Lectures are to be published by the Japanese Journal of Mathematics (JJM).
 It is the oldest continuously published mathematical journal in Japan (founded in 1924) and its third series was relaunched in 2006 as a mathematical journal of research survey articles of the highest scientific level in cooperation with Springer.
-The editors of JJM, Y. Kawahigashi, ii T. Kobayashi

-H. Nakajima, K. Ono, T. Saito, and myself also serve as the organizers of the Takagi Lectures.
+The new editors of JJM, Y. Kawahigashi, H. Nakajima, K. Ono, T. Saito, and myself also serve as the organizers of the Takagi Lectures.
 The videos of the lectures will be available on the Internet.